damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 - Navigate to StartCom and [sign up][startssl-sign-up]
 - Enter your country and email address to the respective fields
 - Verify your e-mail (follow the instructions, which are very simple)
 - The system will issue a certificate for your email and save it locally, which will be your user authentication to log in.
-Choose " The system generate private key and CSR", enter your password, and download the file.
+Choose "The system generate private key and CSR", enter your password, and download the file
 - [Import the certificate to your browser][import-cert-browser].
 This will allow you to log into your account in one click from then on

 On the next screen, StartCom will present all their certificate options.
 Choose the box "Free - Class 1 SSL".